ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 F9 to clear the console log
 Ctrl-Alt-Shift-R: opens console and places "restart" in it
 Ctrl-Space: Opens placement mode with the last placed item
-Ctrl-Shift-Space: Opens placement mode with the selected item
+Ctrl-Shift-Space: Opens placement mode with the selected (or object under mouse) item
 Ctrl-Shift-F: Follow Camera (select an object to follow around)
 Ctrl-Alt-F: Toggle mouse cursor
 Ctrl-Shift-E: Toggle editor mode
-Ctrl-Alt-Shift-D: Delete object (selected or object under mouse).
+Ctrl-Alt-Shift-D: Delete object (selected or object under mouse)

 There's a cheats section in most info panels on the right side of the screen.
 Menu>Gameplay>QoL>Infopanel Cheats (on by default, as well as the empty cheat being disabled)